-To validate this approach, we assessed the fit of our models using pseudo- R^2 values [25].
+To validate this approach, we assessed the fit of our models using pseudo- R^2 values [31].
 Marginal pseudo- R^2 was computed for fixed effects, and conditional pseudo- R^2 for random effects.
 For the accuracy model, the marginal pseudo- R^2 was 0.216 and the conditional pseudo- R^2 was 0.369.
 Additionally, mixed effects models assume that the residuals of the model are normally distributed.
 We plotted the residuals of each model as Q-Q plots to check this assumption and found that the residuals fall about a fairly straight line, suggesting normality.
+These plots can be found in Fig. 4.
 Finally, we created separate models where Modality and Recommendation Quality were modeled as having an interaction effect.
 We performed a likelihood ratio test against these to determine any significant interaction effects, but did not find any significant inter-dependence between them thus we did not include interaction effects in our models.